20 Essential Baking Supplies Every Home Cook Needs

 How did we ever bake before parchment paper?
 This nonstick paper helps you create cookie perfection (and saves you clean up).
 It’s also a must for lining cake pans.
 Our editors love the unbleached parchment paper ($5) for their at-home bakes.
 Plus, there are tons of other nifty uses for parchment around the house.

 A set of mesh strainers ($22) might sound odd in our list of baking essentials, but these versatile tools will come in handy.
 You can use a large strainer to sift flour and other dry ingredients—a must for clump-free batters.
-Use a smaller one to dust powdered sugar over the top of any bake—one of Mary Berry’s signature moves.
+Use a smaller one to dust powdered sugar over the top of any bake—one of Mary Berry’s signature baking tips.

 Need to mix your dry ingredients together?
 Make a smooth custard?
 Stir up a great ganache?
 You’ll need a good whisk to do the job.
 A classic balloon whisk ($10) is our Test Kitchen’s go-to, but this flat whisk is winning some of our editors over.